RiiConnect24/Wii-Guide/_pages/Homebrew-Launcher-(No-Browser).md

 If you do not already own any of these games and do not have another 3DS that can access the Homebrew Launcher, the cheapest option is to buy a "Nintendo Selects" copy of Ocarina of Time 3D (ensure you get the correct cartridge for your region) and a [Powersaves](https://www.amazon.com/dp/B00IVJ1M7M) (compatible with all regions), then use oot3dhax from the chart below.
 {: .notice--info}

+Note that if you are on 11.2.0 and have NFIRM downgraded, all 11.1.0 compatible exploits will also be compatible with your 11.2.0 NFIRM downgraded system.
+{: .notice--info}

 #### What you need

 + The Homebrew [Starter Kit](http://smealum.github.io/ninjhax2/starter.zip)